 Glaze Hardener, Binder

-Alternate Names: Veegum T, Veegum CER, Veegum Pro
+Alternate Names: Veegum T, Veegum CER, Veegum Pro, VGT

-Veegum is not a 'gum', rather it is a fine particle mineral called 'smectite' (bentonite and hectorite are members of the smectite group).
+Veegum, or VeeGum T (or VGT) is not a 'gum', rather it is a refined fine particle mineral called 'smectite' (bentonite and hectorite are members of the smectite group).
 It is a complex colloidal and extremely plastic magnesium aluminum silicate.
-It is an off-white insoluble flake magnesium aluminum silicate that swells to many times its original volume when added to water.
-Its aqueous dispersions are thus high viscosity thixotropic gels at low solids.
+It is an off-white insoluble flakey consistency and swells to many times its original volume when added to water.
+Its aqueous dispersions are thus high viscosity thixotropic gels at low solids; often a lot more water is needed to produced the desired viscosity.
 Veegum is not subject to attack by microorganisms.
 Various grades are classified according to viscosity and ratio of aluminum to magnesium content.

 Density (Mg/m3): 2.6